Table of Contents_

 So, what’s the difference between an 8-bit and 10-bit display?

 An 8-bit display image offers 256 shades of each primary color.
 This means that you get 16.7 million colors.
 A 10-bit color depth offers 1024 shades of each color, providing 1.07 billion colors.

 Based on numbers alone, you might assume that the 10-bit color range will be of superior quality to the 8-bit.
 But does it matter to the human eye, and is a 10-bit signal necessary for a truly dynamic range of color?

 The most significant benefit of a 10-bit color format is that it eliminates what’s known as “banding,” which is an inaccurate representation of the color, resulting in a grainy output.
 10-bit TV has a smooth gradient and offers higher-quality scenery shots, such as sunsets.

 8-bit depth tries to combat this with what’s known as dithering or adding randomized visual noise to an image to get smoother shades.
 Dithering aids the overall 8-bit image and problem of banding, but 10-bit is still of a higher quality.

 Additionally, you should remember that your image quality is also affected by your TV’s resolution.
 If you don’t know the differences in resolutions, we have great articles explaining them.
-You can read about what UHD TV is if you are wanting a large screen TV.
+You can read about what UHD TV is if you are wanting a large-screen TV.
+60-inch TVs are a great size for 4K viewing, and if you have room for one, you can check out our guide on the top 60″ televisions.
 Also, while not expressly related to image quality, if you are needing a way to display information or presentations for your business, you can read about our comparison of conference room TV vs projector.